Characterizing quantile-varying covariate effects under the accelerated failure time model: The Accelerated Failure Time Model

 \subsubsection{Examples and Interpretation}

 To emphasize both the flexibility and interpretability of this new quantity, Figure~\ref{fig:SAF1} shows sample survivor curves and corresponding acceleration factors under simple forms of quantile-varying effect for a single contrast between exposure levels $X=1$ and $X=0$, with baseline $S_0(t) = \exp(-0.3t)$.
-For simplicity we will interpret the effects at $p=0.75$ and $p=0.25$, which represent the time by which 25\% and 75\% of people experience the event, respectively.
+For simplicity we will interpret the effects at $p=0.75$ and $p=0.25$, i.e., the time by which 25\% and 75\% of people experience the event, respectively.

-As a reference point, the blue curve (second row of the legend) in each figure shows a constant acceleration factor of $\exp(0.5) \approx 1.65$, constant across quantiles.
-The green curve (fourth row of the legend) shows a protective effect that is increasingly pronounced among later-onset cases, with $\xi(0.75\mid 1, 0)=1.25$ and $\xi(0.25\mid 1, 0)=2$.
+For reference, the black curve in each figure shows a constant acceleration factor of $\exp(0.5) \approx 1.65$ across quantiles.
+The red curve shows a protective effect that is increasingly pronounced among later-onset cases, with $\xi(0.75\mid 1, 0)=1.25$ and $\xi(0.25\mid 1, 0)=2$.
 In words, the estimated time by which 25\% of the exposed die is 1.25 times as great as that among the unexposed, but the estimated time by which 75\% of the exposed die is 2 times greater than unexposed.
 Conceptually, this form of protective effect corresponds with delayed onset of all cases among the exposed, but specifically a much longer tail of late-onset cases compared to a standard AFT protective effect.